josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 - Before to start with the partitioning we must make sure that the device  have no one partition, if not you can use fdisk utility to format disk

-- To manage partitions we use `fdisk`
+- To manage partitions we use **fdisk**
 ```
-  - 1.$ `fdisk -l` use this command to look at your file strutcture and find the name of the partition where you want to insall Archlinux on
+  - 1.$ fdisk -l -> look at your file strutcture and find the name of the partition where you want to install Arch Linux on

-  - 2.$ `fdisk /dev/*sda*` once we know the partiton name, write this command to enter into fdisk Command propmt
+  - 2.$ fdisk /dev/*sda* -> enter into fdisk command prompt

-  - 3. F Command to list free unpartitioned space
+  - 3.$ F -> list free unpartitioned space

-  - 4. If you drive have more than one partition, delete them using d Command
+  - 4.$ d -> delete specific partition

-  - 5. Once you have only one partition create the GPT partition table using g Command
+  - 5.$ g -> create the GPT partition table
 ```
 - After perfoming the checks, we move on to partition the disk

-- Needed partitions to install ArchLinux
+- Needed partitions to install Arch Linux
 ```
   - /boot/efi partition (300MB size)